Terutsa97/Converted-UPM/README.md

 - Create a folder based on a selection of objects
 - Merge a selection of folders together
 - Sort folder contents
+- Shift-click a folder in the project window to open in explorer